BackupTheBerlios/skunkweb-svn/trunk/PyDO/doc/manual.rst

 Transactions
 ++++++++++++

-The DBI object's ``autocommit`` property reports whether transactions have been turned off or not.
+The DBI object's ``autocommit`` property reports whether the drivers uses transactions (in which case, its value is false).
 By default, most drivers use transactions (mysql being the outstanding exception).
 Some drivers support mutating this property, but as a matter of policy transactions are the norm for PyDO.

 To commit a transaction, call ``commit()`` on the DBI object, or, equivalently, on any PyDO class or instance with the corresponding